coderanger/coderanger.net/content/posts/chef-telemetry.md

 used for nefarious purposes.
 A simple case might be someone finding a password that was incorrectly pasted in the wrong section of a config file, but more subtle issues can arise like searching for users with old versions of ChefDK which have a known vulnerability in their OpenSSL.
-To this, we have two main lines of defense: first is that all data is stored anonymously with a session identifier reset every ten minutes.
+To counter this we have two main lines of defense: first is that all data is stored anonymously with a session identifier reset every ten minutes.
 Second is that we plan to make sure all data is public from the start, so we don't have to wait for an inevitable leak to realize there is a problem with the data.

-Anonymous data is never perfect though, and the rise in public datasets has lead to new advances in de-anonymization.
+Anonymous data is never perfect though, and the rise in public data sets has lead to new advances in de-anonymization.
 We will do our best to keep on top things, but there will always be some passive risk.
-Because of this, any data collection must be optional with both per-user and per-project opt outs, but more on that below.
-Also it is worth restating here that only workstation commands are being considered for this. `chef-client`, `chef-solo`, and the whole of Chef Server do not and will not collect data.
+Therefore any data collection must be optional with both per-user and per-project configuration, but more on that below.
+Also it is worth restating here that only workstation commands are being considered for this. `chef-client`, `chef-solo`, and the whole of Chef Server do not and will not collect data of any kind.

 As a secondary thing, there is almost always a PR storm any time an open-source project brings up this topic.
 I am probably contributing to this, though hopefully